Leaving A Toxic Relationship

 How to Recover From a Toxic Relationship

 As a therapist who has worked with countless people around toxic relationship addiction, I know that getting clarity is not just the most important first step of healing — it can be one of the biggest challenges in recovering from a toxic relationship.
 Especially if you’ve already been mistreated, had your boundaries crossed, and are questioning your own judgment – you really need an outside perspective to help you reconnect with your own inner wisdom about what’s okay, what’s not okay, and what you need to do.
-Even more importantly, you need support and guidance to help you do the hard and often painful work of breaking free from a toxic relationship.
+Even more importantly, you need support and guidance to help you do the hard and often painful work of getting over a toxic breakup.

 In order to provide you with the empowering support and perspective that can support YOUR growth and recovery, I’ve invited writer Shannon Ashley to join me on the Love, Happiness and Success Podcast.
 Shannon writes (and so well!) about topics like relationships, self-esteem, emotional health and wellness, and more for Medium.com, and other outlets.
 She has also written extensively about HER lived experience in a toxic relationship and about the journey of growth that helped her break free.